 Note: In absence of the centripetal force the object will move in a straight line with constant speed.

 The radius of curvature of the instantaneous circle (R):

-Motion in a vertical Circle:
+Motion in a Vertical Circle:

 Consider the motion of a stone tied to a string and whirled in a vertical circle.
 If at any time (t) the body is at the angular position θ.
-Now, the forces acting are: tension (T) in the string along the radius (r) towards the center and the weight (w) of the body i.e mg acting vertically downwards.
+Now, the forces acting are: tension (T) in the string along the radius (r) towards the centre and the weight (w) of the body i.e mg acting vertically downwards.

 Now, Applying Newton’s law towards centre we get,

 Now, if Tmin > 0, the stone will move on the circular path.

 And, if Tmin ≤ 0, the string will slack and the body will fall down instead of moving on the circle.

 Now applying the conservation of mechanical energy between the lowest point (L) and the highest point (H):